unrelentingfox/google-machine-learning-notes/README.md

 * map everything else (OOV) to 4

 However this solution can create some issues.
-* We will be learning a single weight that applies to all streets and multiplying that weight based upon the location of the street in the map (0, 1, 2, etc).
+* We will be learning a single weight that applies to all streets and multiplying that weight based upon the location of the street in the map (0, 1, 2, etc.).
 Our model will need the flexibility of learning different weights for each street.
-* We might have cases where a house is on a courner of two streets wich means that street\_name would take multiple values
+* We might have cases where a house is on a corner of two streets which means that street\_name would take multiple values

 **One-hot-encoding** - When you take categorical features and convert them into a binary vector where the length of the vector is the size of the discrete set of possible values.
 All values of the vector are set to 0 except for the one that represents the value of the feature.

 **Multi-hot-encoding** - Same as one-hot-encoding except there can be multiple 1 values in the vector.

-**Sparse Representation** - Suppose that you had 1,000,000 different street names in your data set that you wanted to include as values for street_name.
+**Sparse Representation** - Suppose that you had 1,000,000 different street names in your data set that you wanted to include as values for street\_name.
 Explicitly creating a binary vector of 1,000,000 elements where only 1 or 2 elements are true is a very inefficient representation in terms of both storage and computation time when processing these vectors.
 In this situation, a common approach is to use a sparse representation in which only nonzero values are stored.

 ### Qualities of Good Features
 #### Avoid rarely used or discrete feature values